-On 17 January 2019, the artist and Director of the Invalid Carriage Register, Simon McKeown, gave a talk at Preston Park Museum and Grounds in Stockton-on-Tees.
+On the 17th of January 2019, the artist and Director of the Invalid Carriage Register, Simon McKeown, gave a talk at Preston Park Museum and Grounds in Stockton-on-Tees.

 The chosen title of the talk, which was hotly debated on social media,

 was “The Extreme World of AC cars, Invalid Carriages and Cripples”.